Helperbird/website/src/pages/help/how-to-annotate-any-website-with-sticky-notes.md

 ---
 layout: templates/help.html
-title: How to annotate any website with sticky notes - Helperbird
+title: How to annotate any website with sticky notes
 description:
   Learn how to annotate any website with sticky notes for free with Helperbird on Chrome, Firefox, Edge extension.